aolarchive/WebRTCIEPlugin/ReadMe.txt

-This project convers webrtc sample app into a plugin for IE to demonstrate how to use webrtc to develop IE plugins for real time audio/video communication.
+This project uses WebRTC's version of sample application named peerconnection to build a video chat plugin for IE.
+Since the publication of this project, WebRTC has gone tremendous development.
+Developers who are interested are welcome to update this project with the latest of WebRTC and libjingle.

 ========================================================================
     ACTIVE TEMPLATE LIBRARY : WebRTCIEPlugin Project Overview